 Secondly, it is not just regulators who may come knocking with the legal ability to request emails within a short timeframe.

 In an increasingly litigious business environment, legal proceedings often demand swift access to critical evidential data often stored on email.
 If emails have been deleted or are hard to find, it can be costly and time-consuming, or worst case impossible, to retrieve them.

 Finally, there’s downtime.
-With a growing reliance on an ever-decreasing number of enterprise email providers, such as Office 365 and Gmail, the risk is essentially centralised.
+With a growing reliance on an ever-decreasing number of enterprise email providers, such as Microsoft 365 and Gmail, the risk is essentially centralised.